Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question-105

-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.

 You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.

 You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.

-Solution: You create a service hook subscription that uses the build completed event.
+**Solution: You create a service hook subscription that uses the build completed event.**

 Does this meet the goal?

 * A. Yes
 * **B. No**

 **Answer: B. No** ❌